Health and Fitness Expo

 Both the 5K and the Ten Mile Run will be scored using the MyLaps Bib Tag.
 When you pick up your packet at the Health and Fitness Expo, you will receive a bib number with the MyLaps Bib Tag attached.
 The Bib Tag remains on the back of your number.
 Do not remove it.
 You must wear your MyLaps Bib Tag during the race or you will not be scored.
 The MyLaps Bib Tags are single-use, but can be recycled after the race as part of your bib number.

 In order to ensure a safe start in the 10 Mile, we will be lining up runners into six corrals based on previous race times.
 All entrants must provide a past 10-mile time (or a projected time based on a 10K time).
 Individuals not submitting a time will be placed in the slowest time group.

 Due to the large number of tourists in town for the cherry blossoms, we can only keep the course open for a maximum of 2 hours and 20 minutes after the 7:30 A.M. start.
 If you cannot complete the course in under this time limit, switch to the 5K Run-Walk instead.

 Participant short-sleeved T-shirts are given to all 10 Mile and 5K entrants.
-All shirts must be picked up Friday, April 5 or Saturday, April 6 at the Health and Fitness Expo.
-Shirts will not be distributed at the race site on Sunday, April 7.
+All shirts must be picked up Friday, April 6 or Saturday, April 7 at the Health and Fitness Expo.
+Shirts will not be distributed at the race site on Sunday, April 8.
 Shirts can be mailed to no-shows for $6.00.
-Email email@example.com after the race to request your shirt.
+Information on getting your shirt mailed to you will be posted on the race website at www.cherryblossom.org after the race.

 Post-race refreshments and random prizes will be available at the awards ceremony following the race in the 10 Mile staging area.
 Post-race refreshments will also be available in the 5K staging area.